SEE LIVE: Infosecurity Mexico 2018, the cybersecurity industry towards the electoral process

 Source: El Economista

-Topics: EC Council, electoral interference, Cybersecurity Ventures, false news, INE, ISACA, keynote speaker, Mexico, National Electoral Institute, malicious intrusions, social moods, Citibanamex Center, Condusef, cyber attacks, cybersecurity consultant, Kevin Mitnick
+Topics: Speaking Engagements, EC Council, electoral interference, Cybersecurity Ventures, false news, INE, ISACA, Mexico, National Electoral Institute, malicious intrusions, social moods, Citibanamex Center, Condusef, cyber attack, cybersecurity consultant, Kevin Mitnick

 Latest Posts